InformaticsMatters/fragmentor/README.md

 In this case, an "extract" subdirectory directory must also be created within the "data" directory for the extract play to successfully run.
 This must have correct permissions so that ansible can write to it.

 Example: navigate to the ansible directory

     $ ansible-playbook site-configure_create-database.yaml -e deployment=development

 ## Configuring the AWS S3 Directory Structure

-For a production deployemnt, the ansible playbook site-standardise is configured to import vendor data files from a tree structure defined as either:
+For a production deployment, the ansible playbook site-standardise is configured to import vendor data files from a tree structure defined as either:

     <raw><vendor><library><version>
 or